sav-che/TL-2/Authors/Kobuski, Clarence Emmeren {std. Kobuski}.md

-> [!cite] BHL link: this entry starts at [page 587](https://www.biodiversitylibrary.org/item/103253#page/613/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 587](https://www.biodiversitylibrary.org/page/33068829) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Kobuski, Clarence Emmeren (1900-1963), American botanist at the Arnold Arboretum of Harvard University, editor of the *Journal of the Arnold Arboretum* (1949-1958) and of *Sargentia*; Dr. phil.
 Univ.
-Washington 1927 (*Kobuski*).
+Washington 1927
+**Abbreviated name**: *Kobuski*

 #### Herbarium and types